 We are watching these developments with great concern.
 If they continue to intensify, they will become an existential threat to democratic governance.

 The constitutionally guaranteed freedom to conduct research gives scholars a special responsibility for the continued existence of our free democratic principles.
 In times when theses principles are in danger, researchers are more than ever obliged to contribute their findings and knowledge to public discussions.

 This is why we are founding Politikon.

 Following the example of the deliberative democracy of ancient Athens, Politikon is a forum for public debate in which authors and users meet on an equal footing.
 Not power and status should prevail in the discussion, but only the “unforced force” of the better argument (Jürgen Habermas).
-At a time when the culture of public discussion is becoming increasingly brutalized, we are consciously aiming for a dialogue with the goal of mutual understanding.
+At a time when the culture of public discourse is becoming increasingly vicious, we are consciously aiming for a dialogue with the goal of mutual understanding.

 § 1 Name and place

 Politikon gemeinnützige UG (haftungsbeschränkt)